 Two Options on Mode of Examinations:

 Institution offers a choice between taking the examination online or taking them at a designated examination center.
 The student will choose one of the option depending on his or her own preference and circumstances.
 Both options are explained below:

 Online Examinations: Students choosing this option can take the examinations online from any location e.g. office or home.
 To take an online examination, student must possess a laptop or desktop with a web cam, a smart phone and good internet connectivity.
 As per the examination schedule, the student is expected to login to the institution’s online examination platform and take the examinations in compliance with institution’s defined guidelines and rules announced before the examinations.
-Please note that these examinations will be either remotely proctored or non-proctored.
 For full details about hardware, software and connectivity requirements to take online examination, click here.

 Examinations at Designated Examination Centers: Students choosing this option will need to appear in person for taking the examinations at institution’s designated examination centers.
 These designated examination centers are at the following locations: Bangalore, Chennai, Hyderabad, Pune, Mumbai, Goa, Delhi NCR, Pilani and Kolkata.
 In addition to these location, Institution also has a designated examination center at Dubai.
 Please note that offering of examinations at designated examination centers is subject to institution’s assessment of the safety conditions as per prevailing pandemic conditions and also subject to a required minimum number of students preferring this option.
 The institution may choose to not offer this option, if as per its own assessment the safety situation due to pandemic conditions is not conducive to conduct examinations at designated examination centers or if as per its assessment, adequate no of students have not preferred for this option.
 In circumstances as explained, Institute will then conduct the examinations only in the online mode.